jcmartinezovando/Rdatasets/doc/survival/rst/rhDNase.rst

 cessation then from a medical standpoint this would not be a new infection.)

-This data set reproduces the data in Therneau and Grambsh, is does not exactly reproduce those in Therneau and Hamilton due to data set updates.
+This data set reproduces the data in Therneau and Grambsch, is does not exactly reproduce those in Therneau and Hamilton due to data set updates.